 Shaka Kayaks is first and foremost an eco-friendly tour.
 Our motto is “Take only pictures and leave only a wake”.
 Here at Shaka Kayaks we are proud to be the protectors of Kawela Bay and all it’s beauty.
 During the trip your guides pick up all the trash they can find both in the ocean and on the beach.
 All trash that can be recycled will be.
-We also provide souvenir water bags for you free of charge to promote the three “R’s”.
-We are Reducing the amount of plastic water bottles that are used by giving you Reusable bags that can eventually be Recycled.

 Here at Shaka Kayaks we truly believe in protecting our environment and in particular caring for the endangered species of the North Shore.
 This is why we volunteer working with several government agencies such as NOAA, FWS and the HMSRTO.
 Summertime is the time for babies on the North Shore and every year we are caring for a lot of them.